Peck's Skipper Butterfly - Polites peckius

 NatureServe Global Status: G5 - Demonstrably secure globally.
 [1]

-Family Hesperiidae: Skipper Butterflies comprise nearly 3,000 species worldwide, 250 of which call North America home.
+Family Hesperiidae: Skipper Butterflies consist of nearly 3,000 species worldwide, 250 of which call North America home.
 Roughly one third of North American butterflies belong to this family.
 Skippers are named for their rapid, erratic flight.
-Skippers differ from the true butterflies in their proportionately larger bodies, smaller wings, and hooked antennae, among many other structural differences.
-The skipper family is further divided into subfamilies.
 Skippers can be the most difficult butterfly species to identify; their markings are maddeningly similar.

 References